mcfletch/2daypython/checkup.rst

             x = x - 3
         print(x)

 * what do these directions mean in Pygame (left, right, up, down, how fast)?
+See :doc:`heartclick`

     * (-1,1)
     * (-10,20)
     * (0,10)
     * (10,1)

 * what does the following do?
-See :doc:`heartclickfunc`
+See :doc:`heartclickfunc` and :doc:`functions`

   .. code-block:: python